PHP-DI/Symfony-Bridge/README.md

 [![Build Status](https://travis-ci.org/PHP-DI/Symfony2-Bridge.png?branch=master)](https://travis-ci.org/PHP-DI/Symfony2-Bridge)

-This library provides integration for PHP-DI v4 with Symfony 2.
+This package provides integration for PHP-DI 4 with Symfony 2.

 [PHP-DI](http://php-di.org) is a Dependency Injection Container for PHP.

-This library is compatible only with **PHP-DI 4.0** and above.
+This package is compatible with **PHP-DI 4.x**.

 **The documentation is here: http://php-di.org/doc/frameworks/symfony2.html**

 ## How it works